 Peaches looks disappointed.
 ‘Don’t forget the other reason why we’re here!’

-Rowan continues to take down bottle after bottle, reading the labels.
+Rowan continues to take down bottle after bottle, strenuously reading the labels.

-Peaches interrupts.
-‘Hurry!
-Do think it says Rowan’s Growing Potion on it?’
+Peaches interrupts, ‘Hurry!
+Do you think it says Rowan’s Growing Up Potion on it?’

 ‘Probably not, but I won’t risk my health trying them all!’

 ‘Hmm.
-I guess it means you must drink one big slug for each year.’
+I guess it means you must drink one big slug for each year you want to grow.’

-He lifts the bottle to his lips, but the disgusting smell almost makes him choke.
+He lifts the bottle to his lips, but the disgusting smell makes him gag.

 ‘Oh no!
 You mustn’t stop!
 Five more…’

-But it’s too late… A dizzying feeling overwhelms Rowan, and the bottle slips from his grip, rolling away on the floor, spilling its precious liquid on the rough planks.
+But it’s too late.
+A dizzying feeling overwhelms Rowan, and the bottle slips from his grip, rolling away on the floor, spilling its precious liquid on the rough planks, seeping down through the crevices and being absorbed by the wood.

-His body tickles and itches, the clothes suddenly feeling too tight.
+His body tickles and itches.
+The clothes are suddenly feeling too tight.
 He tears them off as the dizzy feeling grows stronger and stronger.

-Pain sears through him and he struggles not to cry out.
+Pain sears through him and he struggles not to cry out as the bones in his body cracks and distorts.

 Rowan touches his hair.
 ‘Yeah.
 And my hair has speed grown too…’